 Please note: This post contains affiliate links to our favorite adventure dog supplies and accessories.
 If you click on the link and make a purchase, we will make a small commission.
 As always, thanks so much for supporting Back Road Ramblers.

-- Consider your dog’s stamina.
+Consider your dog’s stamina.
 Walking and running through snow can be physically demanding — for you and your dog.
-Take it slow, especially at first, and if you notice signs of fatigue in your pup, be prepared to turn around.
+When you get started snowshoeing with dogs, take it slow, and if you notice signs of fatigue in your pup, be prepared to turn around.

-- Protect your dog from the cold.
+Protect your dog from the cold.
 Prolonged exposure to the elements can lead to frostbite or hypothermia.
 Don’t assume that because your dog has a coat of fur, he won’t get cold.
 Short-haired breeds may benefit from an extra layer, like the Ruffwear Powderhound, on really cold days.
 The top half is insulated, while the bottom is technical stretch fabric for a nice range of motion.
-The Powderhound also has sleeves instead of straps so the coat stays on really well.
+The Powderhound also has sleeves instead of straps to minimize chaffing and keep the coat from slipping during adventures.

-- Protect your pup’s feet.
-If your dog will wear them, boots are really nice for protecting your dog’s feet from the cold and the icy patches you’re bound to encounter.
-We love these Ruffwear Polar Trex boots, and they stay on pretty well, but we have lots a few over the years, especially in deep snow.
 If I know we’re going to be out in the deep snow (and not salt and ice), we rely on Musher’s Secret, a wax-based ointment made in Canada that protects paws from ice build-up and snow-balling.
-It also works great protecting our dogs’ paws from salt on the roads.
+It conditions your dog’s paws and works great for protecting them from salt on the roads.

-- Try a running leash.
-If you’re using poles, or just don’t want to deal with holding a leash in your mittened hands, try a hands-free leash that wraps securely around your waste.
+Try a running leash.
+If you’re using poles when snowshoeing with dogs, or just don’t want to deal with holding a leash in your mittened hands, try a hands-free leash that wraps securely around your waste.
 The EzyDog Runner Leash is 7 feet long and made with built-in shock absorbers, perfect for active pups and their companions.
+My only word of caution is that you should use this with a dog who is trained to walk nicely on a leash.

-Cross-country skiing is a fast and quiet sport, the perfect exercise to get you heart pumping and your dog panting.
-You can cross-country ski on groomed trails, or you can break your own trail in the woods, fields, or parks where you live.
+Cross-country skiing is a fast and quiet sport, the perfect exercise to get your heart pumping and your dog panting.
+When skiing with dogs, you can look for groomed trails, or you can break your own trail in the woods, fields, or parks where you live.

-- You really shouldn’t use a leash.
+You really shouldn’t use a leash.
 Because you’re moving at a faster pace than snowshoeing, there’s more potential for injury if you’re tied to your dog.
-Instead, train your dog to reliably respond to your voice commands, and enjoy all the freedom it allows you.
-It’s so worth the time and effort.
+Instead, train your dog to reliably respond to your voice commands and stay behind you while skiing.
+This is easier to practice on flat terrain.
+Once your dog has a reliable recall and knows not to cut in front of you, you can practice on gentle slopes.

-- Mind your fellow skiers.
-More and more nordic ski centers are designating dog-friendly trails for pups and their humans to ski together.
-You’re bound to find other dog-lovers on these trails, and some other dogs too.
+Mind your fellow skiers.
+More and more Nordic ski centers are designating dog-friendly trails for people to go skiing with dogs.
+You’re bound to find other dog-lovers on these ski trails, and some other dogs too.
 If you aren’t on a trail specifically created for people and dogs, be mindful of the other skiers on the trail.
 Clean up after your dog and be sure to keep him with you at all times.
-If you think this could be a problem, stick to wilderness trails where you won’t find many people.
+If your dog does not have a solid recall, stick to backcountry trails where you won’t find many people.

-- Take Lots of Breaks.
+Take Lots of Breaks.
 Running through the snow is even more demanding than walking behind snowshoes.
-Be sure to stop every 15 to 20 minutes, depending on your dog’s level of physical fitness.
+When skiing with dogs, be sure to stop every 15 to 20 minutes, depending on your dog’s level of physical fitness.
+Some dogs just don’t know when to stop and will run themselves ragged before taking a break.
 Give your dog plenty of water and a little snack every hour or so.
 This Kurgo collapsible bowl will tuck neatly into your backpack for water breaks.

 Winter Safety Tips for Dogs

-Snowshoeing and skiing are our favorite ways to get out in the winter, but when the snow gods don’t bless us, we spend time hiking, and even walking and running on the roads.
+Snowshoeing and skiing with dogs are our favorite ways to get out in the winter, but when the snow gods don’t bless us with lots of fluffy white, we spend time hiking, and even walking and running on the roads.
 Depending on the dog we’re going out with, we make use of Musher’s Secret or the Polar Trex dog boots whenever we walk on the salty winter pavement.
 Here are a few more general tips for enjoying winter with your dog.

 One of the best things about dogs is that they’re ALWAYS ready for an adventure.
 In fact, I think we love the outdoors as much as we do because of our dogs.
 They remind us that life doesn’t begin and end within the comfort of four sturdy walls.